Minibus Hire Policy

 - Receipts for fuel, oil or minor repairs incurred during the hire must be returned to the Milton Scout Group Minibus coordinator, together with the log sheet and vehicle keys.
 Failure to do so will result in these costs NOT being deducted from the invoice.

 - Any accident or damage to the vehicle must be notified to Milton Scout Group as soon as possible.
-The cost of any damage not covered by the insurance will be recoverable from the hirer.
+The cost of any damage not covered by the insurance will be recoverable from the hirer together with any reasonable administration costs.

 - Engine damage resulting from the wrong type of fuel being used while on hire will be the responsibility of the hirer, who will have to pay the full repair costs.